iamslash/TIL/prometheus/README.md

 **Gauge**

 This is a metric that represents a single numerical value that can arbitrarily go up and down.
-For example, temperature, current cpu usage, current thread count.
+For example, memory, disk usage, temperature, current cpu usage, current thread count.

 [Gauge doc](https://godoc.org/github.com/prometheus/client_golang/prometheus#Gauge)